Simulation Execution and Playback

 + Devices

-Also, the motion trajectory can be replayed by selecting these items and operating Time bar.
-In that case, the trajectory of only the selected item can be replayed.
-If a simulation has multiple dynamic models, it is necessary to select the motion trajectory items of all the models to replay the entire simulation.
-In fact, however, you don’t have to do that much.
-As was explained, the entire simulation becomes the repay target by selecting the corresponding simulator item.
+Motion trajectory playback can also be performed by selecting these items and operating the time bar.
+However, in that case, only the selected item’s trajectory is played back.
+If a simulation has multiple dynamic models, you need to select all models’ motion trajectory items to replay the entire simulation.
+However, you don’t actually need to do this much - as explained earlier, selecting the corresponding simulator item makes the entire simulation the playback target.